DZovko/LTR-507ALS/README.md

 ### Wiring Guide

-Connect the sensor to an Arduino-compatible board as follows:
+Connect the sensor to an Dasduino board as follows:

 | Sensor Pin | Arduino Pin |
 | ---------- | ----------- |